johnSamilin/solo/README.md

 Solo is a modern, privacy-focused note-taking application with an emphasis on typography and user experience.
 It's designed for users who value both aesthetics and security in their writing environment.

+# Try it
+[deploy](https://ros-plata.ru) - sorry for confusing domain.
+I use my old one for now, just too lazy to register new one.

 ## Key Features

 ### 📝 Rich Text Editing